SpencerTinnin/e621dl/README.md

 ```

 The following characters are not allowed in search group names: `\`, `:`, `*`, `?`, `"`, `<`, `>`, `|`, `/` as they can cause issues in windows file directories.
 If any of these characters are used, they will be replaced with the `_` character.

+These characters are folder separators: `\` `/`.
+Use them to create subfolders inside a folder inside `downloads`, for e.g. collection sorting.

 Commas or spaces are used to separate tags and ratings.